 Richard D. Bernstein is a partner in the Litigation Department and Co-Chair of the firm’s Securities Litigation & Enforcement Practice Group.
-He specializes in complex financial litigation, including securities litigation and also has substantial experience litigating contract, real estate, RICO, business tort, professional liability, and constitutional law matters.
+He focuses on complex financial litigation, including securities litigation and also has substantial experience litigating contract, real estate, RICO, business tort, professional liability, and constitutional law matters.

 - In re Facebook Secs.
 Litig., 84 Fed.
 R Serv.3d 1344 (SDNY 2013): Obtained dismissal (as co-lead counsel) of derivative actions, and ruling that Facebook had no duty to disclose projections.

 - In re General Elec.
 Co.
 Secs.
 Litig, 856 F. Supp.2d 645 (SDNY 2012): Obtained dismissal (lead counsel) of all underwriters in case challenging $12 billion offering.

 - Borsellino v.
 Goldman Sachs Group, Inc., 477 F.3d 502 (7th Cir.
 2007): Obtained dismissal (lead counsel) of Goldman Sachs in RICO and fraud case arising out of private equity investment.
 The decision holds that a private equity investor cannot be sued on the implausible allegation that it knew about the company’s fraud before it decided to invest.
 It also dismissed a claim for document destruction because the inference that the documents implicated the investor was "not a reasonable one."

 - Net Coalition v.
 SEC, 615 F.3d 525 (D.C.
 Cir.
 2010): Successful representation of Net Coalition in appeal that reversed SEC and held that cost was relevant to reasonableness of fees for market data.